How to identify the implications of genetic disorders

 The human gene and genetic disorders

-1 in 1000 newborn develop various chromosomal abnormalities.
+1 in 1000 newborns develop various chromosomal abnormalities.
 These abnormalities are because of morphological and numerical changes seen in autosomal and sex chromosomes.
 Every 5 in 100 young adults below 25 years has illnesses that arise from genetic disorders from single gene mutation.

 Mutations are abnormal changes that affect the DNA sequences of single gene.
 These mutations can occur in germ cells or somatic cells.
 Mutations in gametes are inherited by the offspring.
 Somatic cell mutations lead to cancer or congenital changes.
 Types of mutations include: autosomal dominant disorder; autosomal recessive disorder; X-linked disorder.

-Autosomal dominant disorders
+Autosomal dominant genetic disorders

 These disorders are expressed in their heterozygote states (Tt).
 Females and males are equally affected.
 An offspring has 1 in 2 chances of being affected.
-Consequences of this mutation include: lower productive capacity of genes; absent or inactive non-enzyme proteins; enhanced protein property.
-Examples include:
+There may be imcomplete penetrance, penetrance, or variable expressivity.

 1. Huntington disease